nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/notebooks/README.md

 ### Similar occupations plots

 The `Similar_occupations.ipynb` notebook contains code to create the bar plots of similar occupations for a single occupation selected from a drop down.

+### Temporal plots

+The `Temporal_change.ipynb` notebook contains code to create the dataset for analysis skill and measure changes over time.

 ### How to make tootlips have a maximum width.